yuummmer/fairy-core/README.md

 5. Apply guided fixes on a working copy, or review/patch manually if preferred.
 6. Export a submission-ready package for your target repository — no surprises, no guessing.
 7. All fix history, audit logs, and provenance are saved in your local project.

+### Using the CLI (fairy-core)

+This repo provides the command-line interface:

+1. Point the CLI at your data files (TSV/CSV) and a rulepack.
+2. Run validation: `fairy preflight` or `fairy validate`.
+3. Review the JSON/Markdown reports with findings and `how_to_fix` guidance.
+4. Manually fix your data based on the reports.
+5. Re-run validation until `submission_ready: true`.
+6. Use the Python API (`export_submission()`) to create export bundles (or use fairy-skeleton UI).

 ---